microsoft/Workshop-Interact-with-LLMs/Workshop instructions/02_Text_generation.md

 The resulting copy we have got from the previous step is already a good starting point, but it might be too long for a landing page.
 Let's try to get a shorter version of it.

-Text summarization is a well known capability of Large Language Models (LLMs).
+Text summarization is a well-known capability of Large Language Models (LLMs).
 It creates a short summary of a larger piece of text.

 > [!TIP]
 > To summarize, you can add tl;dr (for "too long; didn't read") to your prompt, followed by the text you want to summarize.

 Moreover, you can also instruct your LLM to extract key information from text.
 In our scenario, this is useful to get keywords for **SEO optimization**.
 Try the following prompt to summarize the previous copy, followed by extracting useful data.

 ```
 1. tl;dr